adamhb/regeneration_submodel/README.md

-# recruitment_submodel
+# regeneration_submodel
-a recruitment submodel for vegetation demographic models
+a regeneration submodel for vegetation demographic models